Hans-Peter Jannoch

-Hans-Peter Jannoch (1938–2004) was a German conductor, composer and pianist.
+Hans-Peter Jannoch (1938–2004) was a German conductor, composer, and pianist.

 Life

 Jannoch studied piano and composition at the Hochschule für Musik "Hanns Eisler".
 Afterwards he was a répétiteur at the Leipzig Opera and at the Deutsches Nationaltheater und Staatskapelle Weimar.
 He was a member of the "Kammerensemble Paul Dessau" (formerly: gruppe neue musik weimar).
 In 1983, he was awarded the Hanns Eisler Prize.
-In 1989, he co-founded the "ensemble unitedberlin", which also played pieces by him.
-He taught music theory at the Hochschule für Musik "Hanns Eisler" Berlin and is considered a sponsor of Helmut Zapf.
+In 1989, he co-founded the "ensemble unitedberlin", which also included his pieces.
+He taught music theory at the Hochschule für Musik "Hanns Eisler" in Berlin and is considered a sponsor of Helmut Zapf.
 His works have been published by Breitkopf & Härtel in Leipzig and were performed by the Staatskapelle Weimar, among others.
 In 2001, the composer Hermann Keller dedicated the piece "Klavierstücke für Lehrer, Kollegen und Freunde" to him.